 Methods: We performed an observational study in which 2 paramedics and 3 nurses inserted the EZ-IO® device into the distal femur of pediatric cadavers.
 The site of insertion was established as 2 cm proximal to the patella on the anterior aspect of the femur.
 The participants were consented and trained in the placement of the EZ-IO® device.
 Three (3)complete embalmed pediatric cadavers (average weight 3.3 kg) were selected by availability for the study.
 Each participant placed an EZ-IO® needle set 9 times between the 6 cadaver legs.
-Morticians was used following each insertion was recorded.
+Morticians wax was used following each insertion, to cover and fill any external signs of previous insertion attempts.
+Time of insertion was recorded.
 A digital x-ray AP and lateral, using a GE C-arm, was taken to determine the precise placement and the presence of complications.
 Successful placement was defined as placing the EZ-IO® catheter tip securely within the medullary cavity of the anterior distal femur.
 All data was manually recorded on standardized data collection forms.

 Results: A total of 45 insertion attempts were performed.
 The EZ-IO® was placed correctly on the first attempt in 44 of 45 insertions, (97.8%) success.
 The catheter was securely seated in 44 of 45 insertions (97.8%).
 One placement error occurred, defined as improper placement of the needle set.
 The needle set was placed in the soft tissue medial to the distal femur.
 There were no cases of placing the needle tip adjacent to the opposite cortex or growth plate, or penetrating the opposite cortex or joint capsule.
-Average time of insertion was recorded at 3.45 seconds (range 1.2- 6.2seconds).
+Average time of insertion was recorded at 3.45 seconds (range 1.2- 6.2 seconds).